 Hundreds of tents in each of three large sites

 Souvenir and coffee shops

-Showers and flush toilet latrines – running water coming from tanker trucks
+Showers and flush toilet latrines – running water delivered by a steady stream of tanker trucks

 Wireless Internet and telephones – electricity from a generator running 24 hrs/day